Whangarei Airport: History

 In August 1970, NAC replaced its DC-3 service to Whangārei with larger Fokker Friendships.
 Northern Districts Aero Club introduced a twice-daily return air taxi service to compete and provide additional frequency to Auckland on each Monday, Wednesday and Friday.
 The service, which operated under the name of Executive Air Taxis, started on 21 August 1970 using a newly imported Piper Cherokee Six.
 This service proved to be popular and was expanded by the end of 1974 to offer a twice-daily Monday to Friday morning and afternoon return services to Auckland.
 Northern Districts Aero Club was able to fund new clubrooms and a hangar in 1977.

-In 1988, NAC's successor Air New Zealand announced the withdrawal of its twice-daily Friendship service in favour of its newly purchased subsidiary Eagle Airways offering up to five Embraer Bandeirante flights a day.
+In 1988, NAC's successor Air New Zealand announced the withdrawal of its twice-daily Friendship service in favour of its newly purchased subsidiary Eagle Airways offering up to five Embraer Bandeirante flights a day through Air New Zealand Link.
 This led to the decline and eventual end of the Northern Districts Aero Club scheduled flights to Auckland.
-The control tower was closed in 1988 as the airport was deemed too small to continue the service.
+The control tower was closed in 1988 due to nationwide budget cuts, deregulation and as the airport was deemed too small require this service.

-In 1991, a new airline, Ansett New Zealand, began flying to Whangārei in competition with Air New Zealand.
+In 1991, a new airline, Ansett New Zealand, began flying to Whangārei in competition with Air New Zealand Link.
 Both airlines flew Bandeirantes, with Ansett also flying Dash 8s.
 The terminal was upgraded due to this growth.

 In September 1998, Ansett New Zealand withdrew its service.
 To help meet the demand for additional seats, Eagle Airways increased its services by 14 per week to bring the number of Bandeirante flights to Whangārei to 69.
 This compared with Air New Zealand's previous service of 14 Friendship flights a week.
+The link flights acted as a more of a shuttle service between Whangarei and Auckland- high frequency on smaller sized aircraft.
+This proved popular as flights were operated consistently throughout the day and accommodated more passengers' needs.

 In 2001, Eagle Airways purchased 16 new Beechcraft 1900D aircraft and begun using this aircraft on all routes, retiring the Bandeirante aircraft.
 It was able to introduce new services with the improved aircraft and in 2002 begun direct flights linking Whangārei to Wellington.
 This service operated twice every week day (until 2009 when it was reduced to one) and was Eagle Airways' longest regular flight service at 626 km (90 minutes).